beched/ctf/2018/wctf-belluminar/belluminarbank/README.md

 They also need to know how to work with web3, how to find contract bytecode, etc.

-You can solve the task a bit differently during the last step (as 0daysober did), you don't necessarily need Unexpected ether attack.
+0daysober solved the task a bit differently during the last step (as 0daysober did), you don't necessarily need Unexpected ether attack.
 You can just craft a proper balance if you play with withdraw() and invest() calls.

+This is possible due to a huge bug leading to an unintended solution: the withdraw() function does not change the balances array.
+But you still need to exploit integer overflow beforehand.

 # Deployment information